In our modern world of omnipresent information access, memorization using a Memory Palace was almost a thing of the past.

 How to Create a Memory Palace

-The basic idea behind the Memory Palace Technique is to associate pieces of information with a location that you are very familiar with.
+The basic idea behind the Memory Palace is to associate pieces of information with a location that you are very familiar with.
 A prime example would be of your home.

-The Memory Palace technique has to do with associating information with specific areas of that familiar location.
-As you walk through that location, you place pieces of information that you wish to memorize in specific areas.
-When you want to recall the information, you go through that mental route, and the information will be easily accessible.
+As you mentally walk through a location you’ve prepared, you place pieces of information linked to associations that you wish to memorize in specific areas.
+When you want to recall the information, you revisit your mental route, and the information will be easily accessible.

 The technique is made more effective when you add surprising or out-of-the normal features to the information.